GMOD/Apollo/docs/Configure.md

 Note: Any arbitrary search tool can be specified using this syntax, i.e. the blat_nuc and blat_prot are just recommended defaults.
 You could have your own section with multiple different parameters, or even code your own search_class if it implements the SequenceSearchTool interface.
-Also note: the tmp_dir is normally a system predefined unless tmp_dir is used.
+Also note: the tmp_dir is normally a system predefined folder, so it is not normally necessary to define it.

 ### Supported annotation types